LaunchCodeEducation/gis-devops/src/content/topics/tdd/_index.md

 > You should be able to discuss the following:

+- What are the steps involved in Red-Green-Refactor?
 - How does TDD ensure a higher test coverage?
 - Why do you need well-defined requirements to utilize TDD?
 - How does TDD promote clear communication between developers and stakeholders?